 Beyond greater transparency and predictability, quality-linked device design and production enhances manufacturers' bottom-line.
 One study found that adopting quality practices, like ones currently in place by top quality performers, could reduce quality-related costs to manufacturers by 20-30%, increasing profits by three to four percent.
 This quality improvement pays dividends in customer satisfaction and provides significant competitive advantages.

 Better-quality devices help the FDA to meet its mission of protecting and promoting the public health.
-In addition, the Case for Quality allows the FDA to identify quality-capable firms, focusing limited compliance resources instead on companies that are less able to produce quality devices.
+In addition, the Case for Quality allows the FDA to identify quality-capable firms so that we can better utilize our limited compliance resources.

 As important, stakeholders such as hospitals, payers, health care provides, and patients benefit from increased product quality and the increased confidence that the devices they rely on will perform as intended.

 CDRH 2016-2017 Strategic Priorities(PDF - 249KB)

 - Medical Device Innovation Consortium (MDIC) Case for Quality

 Medical Device Recall Report, FY2003 to FY2012(PDF - 818KB) Understanding Barriers to Medical Device Quality openFDA: Devices - Recall Enforcement Reports CDRH Transparency: Compliance & Enforcement